Bible Study Lesson

-- Preached in the synagogue.
-(Mark 1: 21-34)
+- He preached in the synagogue.

-- Drove out demons from demon-possessed.
+- He drove out demons from demon-possessed.

-- The whole town was gathered to see Jesus.
-(Mark 1:32-34)
+- The whole town had gathered to see Jesus.
+(Mark 1:32-34,45)

-Q. What was the scene at the house?
+- What was the scene at the house?

 - They wanted their friend to be healed.

-- They must be disappointed at first.
-They might have said to themselves,
+- They could have said to themselves.

 - “We will come early next time Jesus is in the town.”